Make a Public Comment

 - Our aging stormwater infrastructure threatens our most vulnerable communities.
 Heavy rains flood our streets and pollute our neighborhoods.
 Sewage systems leak into nearby stormwater pipes and waterways.
 These are dangerous public health risks that disproportionately affect environmental justice and frontline communities.

-- The City’s reports show a stormwater budget shortfall of over $1.4 billion dollars.
+- The City’s reports show a stormwater budget shortfall of almost $2 billion dollars.
 We need clean, safe water for San Diego and a dedicated stormwater revenue source to address the shortfall.

 - Stormwater solutions are climate solutions.
 We can clean our waters, reduce flooding, create local green jobs, address climate change, and increase safe and secure water supplies.
 Increased stormwater funding can turn a liability into a regional asset.